 Some of the online collaborative tools available to users include:

 Special Collections and University Archives has a rich collection of digital materials available online and publicly accessible from anywhere with an internet connection.
 Access is available to these online collections listed below.

-Beginning in the Fall 2020 semester, the Digital Archiving Lab is open M-F by appointment only.
+When on-campus classes are in session, the Digital Archiving Lab is open M-F by appointment only.
 Contact Angie Kemp, Digital Resources Librarian, to arrange an on-site appointment or to schedule a remote consultation.

 Requests for digitization of archival and rare material should be made using this form.